 Those are the terms of a plea agreement Kramer's attorneys and Gwinnett County, Ga., District Attorney Danny Porter have hammered out.
 Kramer pleaded guilty to three of the counts; prosecutors aren't pursuing the other three.

-As you know from our weekly Best Cosplay Ever feature, we are big fans of cosplay at ComicsAlliance.
-The comics, sci-fi, gaming and fantasy communities’ talents for homemade disguises, craftsmanship, and sartorial superheroics are definitely on display this weekend at Boston Comic Con, and you’d better believe our own Bethany Fong is on hand to document as much as she can.
-The convention (which was originally scheduled back in April at the Hynes Convention Center) was postponed and relocated to the Seaport World Trade Center after security concerns in conjunction with the Boston Marathon Bombings.
-Regardless of the turmoil and grief that Boston experienced a mere few months ago, Boston Comic Con pulled in a great attendance, including some of Boston's finest cosplayers.
+As you know from our weekly Best Cosplay Ever feature, we’re big fans of cosplay at ComicsAlliance.
+The comics, sci-fi, gaming and fantasy communities’ talents for homemade disguises, craftsmanship, and sartorial superheroics are definitely on display this weekend at Austin Comic Con, and you’d better believe we’re on hand to document as much as we can.

 Click after the cut for some exceptional examples of superheroic cosplayin